mattbekh/frens-app/README.md

 ## Unit 1 - HTML CSS JS

 We use JSX syntax, which allows us to directly write HTML in React, instead of seperating markup and logic in selerated files.
-We also decided to use styled components so that we can support dynamic styling, because of that, we can save more time and essentially write less CSS.
+We also decided to use styled components so that we can support dynamic styling, and because of using styled components, we can save more time and essentially write less CSS.
 When first enter to the app, we used GSAP animations to create an appealing look to the welcome page.

 ## Unit 2 - React Redux

 We integrated Redux into React, for example, we created a themes toggle which used Redux to maintain a global state for a light and dark theme that was able to switch using an action.
-We also combined jwt, localStorage and Redux so the logged in user info can be easily accessed between web pages.
+We also combined jwt, localStorage and Redux so that the logged in user info can be easily accessed between web pages.

 ## Unit 3 - MongoDB